In this step, we'll add the ability for non-registered users to sign up for an account within our application experience.

 Create the Endpoints

 First, we'll need two new endpoints to respond to our "Create Account" page requests.
-From your experience overview page, click "Endpoints" in the left column, then click "Add Endpoint" in the top right corner.
+In the experience menu, click the "Endpoints" menu item, then click the "Add" button at the top right of the list.

 This endpoint is responsible for handling requests to view the "Create Account" page.
 From the "New Endpoint" page ...